Information Theoretic Machine Learning

 Kullback-Leibler (KL) Divergence

-- Measures how different two probability distributions P and Q are
+- Measures how different two discrete probability distributions P and Q are

 - Intuition: